-MPA students have interned at the White House, the Urban Justice Center, Echoing Green, the Salvation Army, the National Disability Rights Network, the New York City Council, the International Institute for Strategic Studies, the National Organization for Women, the NY State Assembly, the Organization of American States, and other organizations.
+MPA students have interned at the White House, the Urban Justice Center, Echoing Green, the Salvation Army, the National Disability Rights Network, the NYC Commission on Gender Equity, the New York City Council, the International Institute for Strategic Studies, the National Organization for Women, the NY State Assembly, the Organization of American States, and other organizations.

 Students with substantial professional experience and who are working in a full-time public service position may request an internship waiver from the MPA program's director.
-Those granted approval must forgo the stipend and take a summer elective course in addition to the two required electives.
+Those granted approval must take a summer elective course in addition to the two required electives.

 Jocelyn Gao, MPA '19